kungfux/kungfux.github.io/_posts/2024/2024-05-26-development-containers.md

 Devcontainer images are a bit different from typical images.
 Devcontainer images come with pre-built tools and runtime stack specific to development container image, also they are not designed to be used for hosting applications in production as permissions and OS configuration could be adjusted to make it easier to use.
 But what makes a huge difference is the Visual Studio Code Server that runs inside the container, which allows you to run formatters and linters, use a predefined list of Visual Studio Code extensions, and even scan the container output and integrate all of this with the IDE running locally.
 So you are basically using the IDE as a terminal to connect to the remote development environment.

-There are a number of ready-made development containers available.
-You can create a custom one including custom features for devcontainers.
+There are a number of ready-made development containers available[^OfficialMicrosoftImages].
+You can create a custom one[^DevContainerTemplatesSelfAuthoringGuide] including custom features[^DevContainerFeaturesSelfAuthoringTemplate] for devcontainers.
 Features are self-contained units of installation code and development container configurations that can be installed along with the primary image, allowing you to mix .NET and NodeJS in a single devcontainer configuration, for example, or use them to extend your existing `Dockerfile` definition just for development purposes.

 ## Benefits